cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Consciousness-and-the-Universe_Penrose-Hameroff-Stapp-Chopra-Kak.md

 ---

-### References for Neural Development and Cognitive Functions in Language Processing
-**References:**
-* Ben-Shahar et al. (2003).
-The neural reality of syntactic transformations: evidence from fMRI.
-Psychological Science 14.43340.
-* Blakemore et al. (2007).
-Adolescent development of the neural circuitry for thinking about intentions.
-Social Cognition and Affective Neuroscience. doi: 10.1093/SCAFF.10.136
-* Blinkov & Glezer (1968).
-The human brain in figures and tables.
-Plenum, New York.
-* Booth et al. (2007).
-The role of the basal ganglia and cerebellum in language processing.
-Brain Research 1133.13644.
-* Bischoff-Grethe et al. (2000).
-Conscious and unconscious processing of nonverbal predictability in Brocas area.
-Journal of Neuroscience 20.19751981.
-* Chi et al. (1977).
-Gyral development of the human brain.
-Annals of Neurology, 1(1), 86-93.
-* Christoff & Gabrieli (2000).
-The frontopolar cortex and human cognition: Evidence for a rostrocaudal hierarchical organization within the human prefrontal cortex.
-Psychology, 28(1), 168-186.
-* Christoff et al. (2001).
-Rostrolateral prefrontal cortex involvement in relational integration during reasoning.
-NeuroImage, 14(1), 1136-1149.
-* Christoff et al. (2004).
-Neural basis of spontaneous thought processes.
-Cortex, 40(3), 623-630.
-* Chugani et al. (1987).
-Positron emission tomography of human brain functional development.
-Annals of Neurology, 22(2), 487-497.
-* Conel (1939).
-The postnatal development of the human cerebral cortex.
-Harvard University Press, Cambridge.
-* Dapretto & Bookheimer (1999).
-Form and content: dissociating syntax and semantics in sentence comprehension.
-Neuron 24(2), 4273-4282.
-* Di Quirico et al. (2009).
-Sensitivity to syntax in visual cortex.
-Cognition, 110(2), 293-315.
-* Dehaene et al. (1999).
-Sources of mathematical thinking: Behavioral and brain-imaging evidence.
-Science, 284(5417), 970-974.
-* Friederici (2002).
-Towards a neural basis of auditory sentence comprehension.
-Trends in Cognitive Sciences, 6(3), 78-84.
-* Gallagher & Joseph (1982).
-Non-linguistic knowledge, hemispheric laterality, and the conservation of inequivalence.
-Journal of General Psychology, 107, 31-40.
-* Ghiselin (1952).
-The Creative Process.
-New York: Mentor Books.
-* Holcomb et al. (1992).
-Visual and auditory sentence processing.
-Developmental Neuropsychology, 8(3), 203-241.
-* Joseph (1980).
-Joseph, R. (1982).
-The neuropsychology of development: Hemispheric laterality, limbic language, the origin of thought.
-Journal of Clinical Psychology, 44(1), 4-33.
-* Joseph (1986a).
-Confabulation and delusional denial: Frontal lobe and lateralized influences.
-Journal of Clinical Psychology, 42(4), 845-860.
-* Joseph (1986b).
-Reversal of language and emotion in a corpus callosotomy patient.
-Journal of Neurology, Neurosurgery, and Psychiatry, 49(3), 628-634.
-* Joseph (1988a).
-The right cerebral hemisphere: Emotion, music, visual-spatial skills, body image, dreams, and awareness.
-Journal of Clinical Psychology, 44(5), 630-673.
-* Joseph (1988b).
-Dual mental functioning in a split-brain patient.
-Journal of Clinical Psychology, 44(4), 770-779.
-* Joseph (1992).
-The limbic system: Emotion, laterality, and unconscious mind.
-The Psychoanalytic Review, 79(3), 405-455.
-* Joseph (1996).
-Neuropsychiatry, Neuropsychology, Clinical Neuroscience, 2nd Edition.
-Williams & Wilkins, Baltimore.
-* Joseph (1999).
-Frontal lobe psychopathology: Mania, depression, aphasia, confabulation, catatonia, perseveration, obsessive compulsions, schizophrenia.
-Psychiatry, 62(3), 138-172.
-* Joseph (2000a).
-Limbic language/language axis theory of speech.
-Neuropsychology, Development and Cognition, 9(4), 775-815.

----

 ## 26. Consciousness A Direct Link to Lifes Origins
 **Correspondence Between Induction and Consciousness: A Direct Link to Life Origins?**